kristineaajuhl/NUDF/README.md

 # NUDF: NEURAL UNSIGNED DISTANCE FIELDS FOR HIGH RESOLUTION 3D MEDICAL IMAGE SEGMENTATION
-by Kristine Sørensen, Ole de Backer, Klaus Kofoed, Oscar Camara and Rasmus Paulsen
+by **Kristine Sørensen**, Ole de Backer, Klaus Kofoed, Oscar Camara and Rasmus Paulsen

-Paper accepted for oral presentation at ISBI 2022
+Paper presented at ISBI 2022 https://biomedicalimaging.org/2022/

-!!!
-This repository is currently under construction !!!

 [![reconstruction](Overview_v2.png)](Overview_v2.png)

-# Data preparation
+## Data preparation
 For each training example we need a set consisting of the input image (.npy) and a collection of point-distance samples (.npz).
 An example of how we prepared the data used for the paper can be seen in